 With the flexitarian diet being a relatively new term and the Blue Zone and vegetarian diets a more researched approach you can, in theory, draw some conclusions from both these and apply it to the flexitarian concept.

-Ensuring the vegetables and meat you do eat is organic and from sustainable farms will also help towards better health as you will be able to lower exposure to harmful chemicals and pesticides.
+Ensuring the vegetables and meat you eat is organic and from sustainable farms will help towards better health as you will be able to lower exposure to harmful chemicals and pesticides.

-In terms of overall health benefits, we’d say that a flexitarian diet is one of the healthiest diets you can follow, especially if we take a cue from the Blue Zone diet as it is the best evidence we have today – people who live past a 100 is proof in itself.
+In terms of overall health benefits, we’d say that a flexitarian diet is one of the healthiest diets.
+Especially if we take a cue from the Blue Zone diet as it is the best evidence we have today – people who live past a 100 is proof in itself.
 However, you’ll have to make up your own mind on which gospel to believe as the science is still a work in progress.

-Maintaining a healthy weight can be easier said than done, the sheer size of the weight loss industry is testament to this.
-But cutting out processed foods alone can help you lose weight as there is a strong correlation between obesity and the rise of processed foods over the last few decades.
+Maintaining a healthy weight can be easier said than done.
+The sheer size of the weight loss industry is testament to this.
+Cutting out processed foods alone can help you lose weight as there is a strong correlation between obesity and the rise of processed foods over the last few decades.

-Saying that as with any way of eating it’s important to keep an eye on portion size as too much of anything will settle around your waistline.
+As with any way of eating it’s important to keep an eye on portion size.
+Too much of anything will settle around your waistline.

 Getting Enough Protein

-I wouldn’t worry about eating too much organically grown plant-based protein as it is high in fibre so it’s unlikely to cause you any harm if you keep an eye on portion size and remember to eat a variety of veggies as well of course.
+I wouldn’t worry about eating too much organically grown plant-based protein as it is high in fibre and unlikely to cause you any harm.
+Keep an eye on portion size and remember to eat a variety of veggies as well of course.

 Other Potential Deficiencies to Consider